ardatan/graphql-tools/website/docs/migration-from-tools.md

 - The `transformRequest`/`transformResult` methods are now provided additional `delegationContext` and `transformationContext` arguments -- these were introduced in v6, but previously optional.

-- The `transformSchema` method may wish to create additional delegating resolvers and so it is now provided the optional `subschemaOrSubschemaConfig`, `transforms`, and (non-executable) `transformedSchema` parameters.
+- The `transformSchema` method may wish to create additional delegating resolvers and so it is now provided the `subschemaConfig` and final (non-executable) `transformedSchema` parameters.
 As in v6, the `transformSchema` is kicked off once to produce the non-executable version, and then, if a wrapping schema is being generated, proxying resolvers are created with access to the (non-executabel) initial result.
-In v7, the individual `transformSchema` methods also get access to the result of the first run in the form of these optional parameters so that, if necessary, they can create additional wrapping schema proxying resolvers.
+In v7, the individual `transformSchema` methods also get access to the result of the first run, if necessary, they can create additional wrapping schema proxying resolvers.

-- Transform types and the `applySchemaTransforms` are now relocated to the `delegate` package; `applyRequestTransforms`/`applyResultTransforms` functions have been deprecated, however, as this functionality has been replaced since v6 by the `Transformer` abstraction.
+- Transform types and the `applySchemaTransforms` are now relocated to the `delegate` package; `applyRequestTransforms`/`applyResultTransforms` functions have been deprecated, however, as this functionality has been replaced since v6 by the `Transformer` abstraction. `applySchemaTransforms` parameters have been updated to match and support the `transformSchema` parameters above.

 #### Remote Schemas & Wrapping (`wrapSchema`, `makeRemoteExecutableSchema`, and `@graphql-tools/wrap`)

+- `wrapSchema` and `generateProxyingResolvers` now only take a single argument consisting of a `SubschemaConfig`.
+Shorthand version with first argument consisting of a `GraphQLSchema` and second argument representing the transforms should be reworked as a `SubschemaConfig` object.

 - The format of the wrapping schema has solidified.
 All non-root fields are expected to use identical resolvers, either `defaultMergedResolver` or a custom equivalent, with root fields doing the hard work of proxying.
 Support for custom merged resolvers throught `createMergedResolver` has been deprecated, as custom merging resolvers conflicts when using stitching's type merging, where resolvers are expected to be identical across subschemas.